dezoito/ollama-grid-search/README.md

 ## Purpose

-This project aims to automate the process of selecting the best model parameters, given an LLM model and a prompt, iterating over the possible combinations and letting the user visually inspect the results.
+This project aims to automate the process of selecting the best models, prompts, or inference parameters for a given use-case or application, allowing the iteration over the possible combinations and visual inspection of the results.

 It assumes the user has [Ollama](https://www.ollama.ai) installed and serving endpoints, either in `localhost` or in a remote server.